raistlan/rhs-blog/src/posts/making-of.md

     - It just fetches all the posts and for each of them returns what the slug would be, which is effectively the url: `/blog/making-of` in this case

+16. Running `vercel` again works, so going to repoint my domain to the new project I made and we should be good to go!

 Thanks for following along!
-Check out the github repo!
+Check out the github repo and hit me up if you have any questions!